 The home gym landscape has changed drastically over the past few years.

-From simple weights and yoga mats to high end cardio machines, there are many ways to stay in shape without stepping foot in a gym.
+From simple weights and yoga mats to high end cardio machines, there are many ways to stay in shape without setting foot in a gym.

 To help you get started, we selected our favorite pieces of home gym equipment to fit a variety of fitness needs and budgets.

-All of the products on this list were selected using the following criteria:
+All the products on this list were selected using the following criteria:

 - Versatility.
 To help save money and space, we looked for equipment that can be used for a variety of exercises.

 - Materials.
-From kettlebells to cardio machines, we included products that are stable, reliable, and overall well made.
+From kettlebells to cardio machines, we included products that are stable, reliable, and well made overall.

 - Size.
 We looked for items that work for home gyms of all sizes.

 - Customer reviews.
-All of the products below have mostly positive customer reviews.
+All the products below have mostly positive customer reviews.

 Best workout mat

-While there’s an abundant number of options to choose from, the Gaiam Premium Extra-Thick Yoga Mat is one of the best, as it’s affordable, available in a variety of colors and styles, and easy to clean.
+While there’s an abundance of options to choose from, the Gaiam Premium Extra-Thick Yoga Mat is one of the best because it’s affordable, available in a variety of colors and styles, and easy to clean.